Clean up Office and Outlook registry settings

 How to clean up the registry after installation of Office or Outlook.

-This registry clean up could fix problems such as: Zivver messages do not load on receipt, an error message appears when sending messages, Outlook crashes, or the plugin is not visible in Outlook after installation.
+This registry cleanup can fix problems such as Zivver messages not loading on receipt, an error message appearing when sending messages, Outlook crashing, or the Plugin not being visible in Outlook after installation.

-The above generic problems may be caused by problems with the installation of the plugin, Office or of Outlook.
-If Outlook has been updated from for example version 2013 to 2016, the registry may still contain old references.
-These old references can lead to problems in Outlook.
+The generic problems above may be caused by issues with the installation of the Plugin, Office, or Outlook.
+If Outlook has been updated from, for example, version 2013 to 2016, the registry may still contain old references.
+These old references can cause problems in Outlook.

-Use the Windows Registry Editor to clean up the remains of old installations.
+Use the Windows Registry Editor to clean up remains of old installations.

 A Run screen opens.